wso2/docs-is/en/docs/fragments/configure-email-sending.md

 restricted third-party apps and less secure apps from sending emails by default.
-Therefore, you need to configure your account to disable this restriction, as WSO2 Identity Server acts as a third-party application when sending emails to confirm user registrations or notification for password reset WSO2 Identity Server.
+Therefore, you need to configure your account to disable this restriction, as WSO2 Identity Server acts as a third-party application when sending emails to confirm user registrations or notifications for password reset.

 Follow the steps given below to enable your Google mail account to provide access to third-party applications.